zendframework/zend-coding-standard/docs/book/v2/ruleset.md

 ```

 ### Generic.Formatting.MultipleStatementAlignment
 There should be one space on either side of an equals sign used to assign a value to a variable.
-In the case of a
+In case of a
 block of related assignments, more space may be inserted before the equal sign to promote readability.
 ```php
 <?php